solarwinds/solarwinds-otel-collector-releases/internal/tools/changes_analyzer/README.md

 # OpenTelemetry Changes Analyzer

 This tool analyzes changes in the [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) repository between two specified versions.
 It generates a Markdown summary of breaking changes, deprecations, and enhancements for components used in your project, perfect for GitHub comments or documentation.
+Tool also supports [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) and potentially other OpenTelemetry repositories that use the same release notes formatting.

 ## Purpose